 Sec.
 385. Detroit River International Crossing - Reporting Requirement

-Requires a report on department activities related to all nonconstruction or construction planning activities related to the international crossing project which since May 2015 has been designated the Gordie Howe International Bridge.
-The section requires an initial report by December 1, 2016, and quarterly thereafter.
+Requires a report on department activities related to all nonconstruction or construction planning activities related to the Gordie Howe Bridge international crossing project.
+The section requires an initial report by December 1, 2018, and quarterly reports thereafter.